 This species is thought to have been abundant prior to human settlement in Pitiusas (Ibiza and Formentera), based on numerous fossil remains from the upper Pleistocene [33].
 About 60% of the breeding colonies on Cabrera Island have disappeared in the past few decades, and a recent survey on Formentera Island recorded no breeding activity at 30 suitable caves where ancient remains of breeding activity were found [37].
 Previously, the breeding range included extensive colonies on the mainlands of Ibiza and Cabrera, both of which are currently deserted [11].
-The estimated adult survival rate of 0.78 (estimated from data on predator-free colonies) is unusually low for a long-lived seabird and the most important demographic parameter in the population dynamics influencing the growth rate [37].
-Based on data 1997-2002, the population was estimated to be declining at a rate of 7.4% per year.
-Likewise, population viability analysis, published in 2004, estimated a mean extinction time of 40.4 years [37] for an initial population of 1,750-2,125 breeding pairs, making the Balearic Shearwater one of the world's rarest seabirds and earning the status of Critically Endangered [15].
-The situation has changed little in 2010, when 20% of that time has elapsed and virtually the same threats continue to menace the species [37].
+The estimated adult survival rate of 0.78 (estimated from data on predator-free colonies) is unusually low for a long-lived seabird and the most important demographic parameter in the population dynamics influencing the growth rate [38].
+Based on 1997-2002 data, the population was estimated to be declining at a rate of 7.4% per year [38].
+Likewise, population viability analysis, published in 2004, estimated a mean extinction time of 40.4 years [38] for an initial population of 1,750-2,125 breeding pairs, making the Balearic Shearwater one of the world's rarest seabirds and earning the status of Critically Endangered [15].
+The situation has changed little by 2010, when 20% of the estimated extinction time has elapsed and virtually the same threats continue to menace the species [37].